wasp-lang/wasp/web/docs/project/testing.md

   </div>
 </details>

-### Setting Up Tests
+### Writing Tests

 In order for Wasp to pick up your tests, they should be placed within the `src/client` directory and use an extension that matches [these glob patterns](https://vitest.dev/config#include).
 Some of the file names that Wasp will pick up as tests:

 - `yourFile.test.ts`
 - `YourComponent.spec.jsx`

 Within test files, you can import your other source files as usual.
-For example, if you have a component `Counter.jsx`, you test it by creating a file in the same directory called `Counter.test.jsx` and import the component with `'./Counter'`.
+For example, if you have a component `Counter.jsx`, you test it by creating a file in the same directory called `Counter.test.jsx` and import the component with `import Counter from './Counter'`.

 ### Running Tests